ErbinJames/Library_4a/README.md

     }
     ```

-  - **Failure:** If the token is invalid, expired, already used, or if the name is empty or the author already exists, an appropriate error message will be returned.
+  - **Failure:** An suitable error message will be returned if the token is invalid, expired, already used, the name is empty, or the author is already known.

 **b.
-Display Author** - Displays a list of authors from the database.
+Display Author** - shows the database's list of authors.

 - **Endpoint:** `/author/display`
 - **Method:** `GET`